KU Ecology Seminars: Fall 2018

 October 26 – Thomas Johson and Jim Coll, KU Field Station Student Research Award recipients

-November 2 – Theo Michaels, KU Field Station Student Research Award recipient
+November 2 – Theo Michaels, KBS and EEB, KU Field Station Student Research Award recipient, "On the edge of opportunity: Microbial function across land use interfaces."

 November 9 – Keith VanDeRiet, Architecture and Design, KU